 Carroll said on Twitter, "I will oppose ALL candidates of any political affiliation who align with @realDonaldTrump.
 That includes whomever is VP pick is."

 33. Mona Charen, senior fellow at Ethics and Public Policy Center

 In early May, as Trump became the Republican party's presumptive nominee, Charen tweeted, "Attention weak-minded press and wobbly Republicans.
 We will never surrender. #NeverTrump"

-37. Rory Cooper, GOP strategist, managing director of Purple Strategies, senior advisor to the Never Trump PAC
+35. Rory Cooper, GOP strategist, senior adviser to the Never Trump PAC

 Vajdich, in his role as adviser to the Cruz campaign on national security, wrote critically about Trump's fuzzy relationship with Russia president Vladimir Putin in March.